laurabpaulsen/text_space/README.md

 | **Total**         | **39**|

 ## Usage and reproducibility
+The code was developed and tested on a MacBook Pro with macOS (Ventura v3.3., python v3.10.7).
+Furhermore, the pipeline was tested on [uCloud](https://cloud.sdu.dk/app/dashboard) (Ubuntu v22.10m, Coder python v1.77.3, python v3.10.7).
+Here all code runs as expected, except for the dash app which does not connect correctly to the host.

 To reproduce the results of the example functionality of the package using the danish songs, follow the steps below.
 All terminal commands should be run from the root directory of the repository.

 1. Clone the repository